CAgAG/FIAD/README.md

 Parameters:

 - dataset: dataset name.
-- dataset_dir: The directory where the dataset is located.
+- dataset_dir: the directory where the dataset is located.
 - batch_size: batch size of graphs.
 0 for total graph.

 Example: